ZeanQin/zeanqin.github.io/content/articles/c-sharp-fundamentals.md

 Passing a variable by its reference to a method allows (inside) that method to update the content of the variable.
 So,

 - If the variable holds the memory address of some object, the method can change which object the variable is pointing to if it wants to, in addition to update the object.
-- If the variable holds a value, the method can update the value held by the varialbe.
+- If the variable holds a value, the method can update the value held by the variable.

 In C#, passing a variable by reference is achieved by using the `ref` keyword,